Joseph Overton

-Joseph Paul Overton (4 January 1960 – 30 June 2003) was an American political scientist who served as the senior vice president of the Mackinac Center for Public Policy.
+Joseph Paul Overton (January 4, 1960 – June 30, 2003) was an American think-tank executive who served as the senior vice president of the Mackinac Center for Public Policy.
 He is best known for his work in the mid-1990s developing an idea since known as the Overton window.

 Biography

-Overton was born in Southwestern Michigan, but his family moved to Midland, Michigan in 1965 for a job with the Dow Chemical Company.
+Overton was born in Southwestern Michigan.
+In 1965, his family moved to Midland, Michigan, for a job with the Dow Chemical Company.
 He graduated from Herbert Henry Dow High School in 1978.

 He held a bachelor of science degree in electrical engineering from Michigan Technological University and a Juris Doctor degree from the Thomas M. Cooley Law School at Western Michigan University.